Death Bell (Gosa) (Korea, 2008)

 Starring: In-sook Choi, Da-Geon and Sung Jin

-At Chang-in High School in Seoul, examinations not only marks how good a student is, but also how well they will be treated in their current and future phase in life.
+At Seoul's Chang-in High School, examinations not only mark how good a student is, but also how well they will be treated in their current and future phases in life.
 Names will be made.
 Names will be trashed.
-It all depends on how well you're scored in your test papers.
+It all depends on how well you score in your papers.

-It is the end of the school year and those lucky enough to hoard a good mark on their exams will have the chance to attend a Saturday study session to prepare them for a test competing with foreign schools.
-Not exactly that exciting for them but it is an honor all-together, with some students thinking little about the study session and not letting it stop them from letting off some steam.
-Our lead girl Ina is among the confident ones sure of her passing, living up the night before the weekend partying with friends and being flirted upon by the school heart throb.
+It is the end of the school year and those lucky enough to hoard enough a good mark on their exams will have the chance to attend a Saturday study session to prepare them for a test competing with foreign schools.
+Our lead girl Ina is among the confident ones sure of her passing, living up the night before the weekend letting off some steam by partying with friends and being flirted upon by the school heart throb.

 However, Ina has troubling matters eating her inside, apparently linked to what appears to be the school's very own ghost story, that of a murdered girl who seems to be haunting her dreams and terrorize one of her classmates to the point that he goes insane.